horno1337/solar-grid/README.md

 ## What is this?

 Since 2022, Polish solar panel owners (called **prosumers**) operate under a net-billing system — they can either consume the electricity their panels generate, or sell it back to the grid at the current spot price.
 The right choice changes throughout the day depending on weather conditions, grid load, and market prices.

-SolarGrid PL is an interactive map that answers that question in real time, for every voivodeship in Poland simultaneously.
+So I made a basic interactive map that answers that question in real time, for every region in Poland simultaneously.
 It fetches live atmospheric data from Open-Meteo, models solar generation based on real cloud cover and temperature, compares the revenue from selling against the savings from self-consuming, and colors each region accordingly.

 ---